syntasso/kratix-docs/docs/main/05-reference/03-destinations/01-destinations.md

 - [Kubernetes cluster](https://kubernetes.io/): Kratix will scheduled documents (Kubernets manifests) to the Destination, and then a GitOps tool running on the Kubernetes cluster, such as Flux or ArgoCD with pull down the documents and deploy them.
-- [Terraform](https://www.terraform.io/): There are many toolings that exists to trigger Terraform applys when a new terraform file is committed to a Git repository.
+- [Terraform](https://www.terraform.io/): There are many toolings that exist to trigger Terraform applys when a new Terraform file is committed to a Git repository.
 For example [Terraform Enterprise](https://www.hashicorp.com/resources/gitops-and-terraform-enterprise-a-match-made-in-heaven-at-state-farm) has built in support for GitOps workflows.